easybuilders/easybuild/docs/Useful-scripts.rst

 By default, the script will use the same GitHub account that Easybuild uses (see ``--github-user``); to specify a different GitHub account, use ``-g``.

-The script expects that a valid GitHub token for the used GitHub account username is available, see ref:`github_token`.
+The script expects that a valid GitHub token for the used GitHub account username is available, see :ref:`github_token`.